Applied-Ai-Philosophy/.github/README.md

-# Applied AI Philosophy
+# Applied AI Philosophy — .github Repository

+> **Note:** This is the special `.github` repository for the Applied AI Philosophy organisation.
+> The `profile/README.md` appears on our [public organisation page](https://github.com/Applied-Ai-Philosophy).

-Organisation configuration, documentation, and community hub for **Applied AI Philosophy**.
+This repository contains organisation-wide configuration, documentation, and community infrastructure.

 ## 🚀 Quick Start